 It was around this point that I got the first static shock from the ship, I’m pretty used to getting static shocks on cruises but this was something different entirely, the ship was supercharged with electric.

-I later found out that the carpets were made of recycled fishing nets and being nylon, is why it happened.
+I later found out that the carpets were made of recycled fishing nets and being nylon, that is why it happened.

 It wasn’t even just when I’d touch things that I’d get a shock, I’d be walking down the corridor and it would jump onto me and electric shock my elbow or whatever was closest.